Cliques and independent subgroups of the Birkhoff polytope graph: Introduction

 The Birkhoff polytope graph is vertex transitive, Hamiltonian, and regular with diameter 2; see \cite{BR1, BR2, RAB}.
 Moreover, each vertex in $G(\Omega_n)$ has degree $\sum_{k=2}^n {n \choose k} (k-1)!$ (\cite{BR2}).
 Kane, Lovett, and Rao \cite{KLR} studied the independence number $\alpha(n)$ of $G(\Omega_n)$ -- defined to be the size of the largest set of vertices such that no two are adjacent -- which has applications in coding theory.
 They obtained an upper bound $\alpha(n)\le 2(n!/2^{n/2})$.
 They also presented a large independent set with cardinality $n!/4^{n}$ when $n=2^m$.
 Coregliano and Jeronimo \cite{CJ} improved the upper bound to be $O(n!/1.97^n)$.
 By constructing large independent sets, they also presented a lower bound $\alpha(n)\ge \Pi_{i=1}^{\lfloor log_2(n)\rfloor}\lfloor n/2^i\rfloor!$.
 One may refer to \cite{RAB} for more results on the Birkhoff polytope graph.

 A clique of a graph $G$ is a subset $S$ of its vertex set such that the induced subgraph on $S$ is a complete subgraph of $G$.
 The clique number of a graph $G$, denoted $\omega(G)$, is the maximum size of a clique in $G$.
 We denote by $\omega(n)$ the clique number of $G(\Omega_n)$.
-For $k\le n$, let $\mathcal{C}_k(n)$ be the set of all cycles with length $k$ in $\Sym(n)$.
-If a clique $K$ of $G(\Omega_n)$ is a subset of $\mathcal{C}_k(n)$, we call $K$ a {\it $k$-cycle clique}.
+For $k\le n$, let $\mathcal{C}_n(k)$ be the set of all cycles with length $k$ in $\Sym(n)$.
+If a clique $K$ of $G(\Omega_n)$ is a subset of $\mathcal{C}_n(k)$, we call $K$ a {\it $k$-cycle clique}.
 If $K$ has the largest size among all $k$-cycle cliques, it is called a {\it maximum $k$-cycle clique}.
 If an independent set of $G(\Omega_n)$ is a subgroup of $\Sym(n)$, we call it an {\it independent subgroup}.

-In this article, we will study independent sets, independent subgroups, and cliques of $G(\Omega_n)$, whose sizes are maximum or maximal so that these sets are not proper subsets of independent sets, independent subgroups, or cliques.
+To determine the exact clique number of $G(\Omega_n)$ is difficult.
+In this article, we study the bounds on $\omega(n)$.
+We characterize the maximum $k$-cycle cliques for $k=2,3$, present some maximal independent subgroups of $G(\Omega_n)$ and then use them to obtain bounds on $\omega(n)$.

 In Section \ref{sect:clique}, we present a lower bound and an upper bound on $\omega(n)$.
 Especially, we characterize the maximum $k$-cycle cliques of $G(\Omega_n)$ for $k=2,3$ by applying results from the extremal set theory and the extremal graph theory.
-In Sections \ref{sect:subgroups} and \ref{sect:general}, we present some maximal independent subgroups of $G(\Omega_n)$ and improve the lower bound on $\alpha(n)$ when $n$ is not a power of $2$.
+In Sections \ref{sect:subgroups}, we present some maximal independent subgroups of $G(\Omega_n)$.
 Some future research directions are mentioned in Section \ref{sect:related}, and we include in Appendix \ref{appendix} various computational results.